Does Law and Finance Matter? Lessons from Externally Imposed Courts

 Brandeis University - International Business School

-This paper provides novel evidence on the causal link between credit markets and real economic activity.
-Our analysis exploits quasi-experimental variation in legal contract enforcement across Native American reservations arising from Public Law 280, wherein the US Congress externally assigned state courts to adjudicate contracts on a subset of reservations.
-According to area-specific micro-level data on household and small business credit, reservations assigned to state courts, which tend to enforce contracts more predictably than tribal courts, have stronger credit markets.
+This paper provides novel evidence on the causal connections between legal institutions, credit markets and real economic activity.
+Our analysis exploits an unexplored within-country setting -- Native American reservations -- together with quasi-experimental variation in legal contract enforcement wherein the US Congress externally assigned state courts to adjudicate contracts on a subset of reservations.
+According to area-specific data on small business and household credit, reservations assigned to state courts, which enforce contracts more predictably than tribal courts, have stronger credit markets.
 Moreover, the law-driven component of credit market development is associated with significantly higher levels of per capita income, with stronger effects in sectors that depend more on external financing.
-By using exogenous variation in legal institutions across relatively-similar sovereign entities, our study offers compelling evidence that better-developed credit markets lead to economically significant improvements to real activity.
+By using exogenous variation in legal institutions across relatively-similar sovereign entities, our study offers compelling evidence that stronger contract enforcement and better-developed credit markets lead to significant improvements in broad economic outcomes.

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.